 And we're aiming high.
 We chose our motto, 'Try for the Sky', with care.
 Every project we take on has the ultimate aim of putting a historic aircraft back in the sky.
 We won't always achieve that goal - that would take bottomless funding, which we're a long, long way from possessing.
 But to rule out the possibility of flight from the outset would be planning for second-best.
 So we regard every milestone along the road of restoration to be another step towards the clouds.
 And every step is a success in itself.

 Our first project is the Handley Page Herald that once graced the rooftop Skyview Terrace at Gatwick.
-Thanks to the kindness and support of the airport's fire service, we're planning to move this fifty-year-old beauty to a new home in St Athan in South Wales.
+Thanks to the kindness and support of the airport's fire service, we're planning to move this fifty-year-old beauty to a new home.
 There she'll be painstakingly dismantled, restored and rebuilt.
 She'll start as a static, visitor-accessible exhibit, but given fair winds, we hope to bring her back to life with engine runs and possibly even taxi demonstrations.

 And, who knows?
 One day she could once again head skyward.